Skip to main content

 });

-• currency: The currency for the payment (optional).
-If omitted, the default currency will be used.
+• currency: The currency for the payment.
+If you leave it out, the default currency is used.

-• payment_methods: A list of accepted payment methods (optional).
+• payment_methods: A list of payment methods you’ll accept.